 Investor-driven "short-termism" is said to harm EU public firms' ability to invest for the long term, prompting calls for the EU to better insulate managers from shareholder pressure.
-But the evidence offered-in the form of rising levels of repurchases and dividends-is incomplete and misleading, as it ignores large offsetting equity issuances that move capital from investors to EU firms.
-We show that net shareholder payouts have been moderate, that both investment levels and investment intensity have been rising, and that cash balances have increased.
+But the evidence offered-rising levels of repurchases and dividends-is incomplete and misleading, as it ignores large offsetting equity issuances that move capital from investors to EU firms.
+We show that: net shareholder payouts have been moderate; both investment levels and investment intensity have been rising; and cash balances have increased.
 In sum, the data provide little basis for the view that short-termism in the EU warrants corporate governance reforms.

-Keywords: short-termism; quarterly capitalism; corporate governance; EU; buybacks; repurchases; dividends; equity issuances; equity compensation; acquisitions; payout policy; capital flows; capital distribution; CAPEX; R&D; investment; innovation e-mail: jfried@law.harvard.edu
+Keywords: short-termism; quarterly capitalism; corporate governance; EU; buybacks; repurchases; dividends; equity issuances; equity compensation; acquisitions; payout policy; capital flows; capital distribution; CAPEX; R&D; investment; innovation